Detailed pyFastChem module description¶

 Running a FastChem chemistry calculation requires input and output data

-In Python they are represented as classes rather than a C++
+In Python they are represented as classes rather than a C++struct.

 Input structure¶